observIQ/bindplane-agent/docs/installation-mac.md

 For more information on configuring the collector, see the [OpenTelemetry docs](https://opentelemetry.io/docs/collector/configuration/).

+**Logging**

+Logs from the collector will appear in `/opt/observiq-otel-collector/log`.
+You may run `sudo tail -F /opt/observiq-otel-collector/log/collector.log` to view them.

+Stderr for the collector process can be found at `/var/log/observiq_collector.err`.

 ## Collector Services Commands

 The collector uses `launchctl` to control the collector lifecycle using the following commands.